tushar-sharma/tushar-sharma.github.io/_posts/2024-03-08-unsolicited-advice.md

 It seems humans have an inherent tendency to give advice.
 This behaviour can be traced back to our evolutionary roots.
 As primates, we are hardwired for communication, and there is a certain satisfaction in imparting wisdom.
 However, when asked to part with our resources, our survival instincts kick in, reminding us of the importance of self-preservation.
 This dichotomy explains why individuals can be generous with advice but frugal with their wallets.

-However, does advice without context carry any value?
-Steve Jobs famously spoke of pursuing his dreams after dropping out of college.
-This might not be suitable advice for everyone.
+However, is advice without context truly valuable?
+Steve Jobs famously advocated for following one's dreams after he dropped out of college.
+Yet, this advice may not be universally applicable.
+Similarly, Elon Musk has stated that attending college is not necessary for acquiring knowledge.
+Nevertheless, job listings at his companies, such as Tesla and SpaceX, often require a degree.

 Beware of generic advice.
 Many say that hard work leads to success, but if that were the case, a hardworking donkey would be the owner of the farm.

 Seek advice from those who are accountable for their words.
 For instance, a doctor who prescribes medication can be held liable for mistakes.
-This form of advice is more reliable than that from a well-intentioned stranger on the street.
+This form of advice is more reliable than that from a well-intentioned stranger shouting on the street.

 Similarly, consider advice from those who have a vested interest in your success, such as a paid tennis coach or your parents.